1999 - 2019

 During this period I met Spiderflower's photographer, Gemma Burleigh and began the work of capturing Spiderflower through still photography.

 My relationship with Gemma is another real blessing, and like the creative relationship with Kirby and Afra a special alchemy occurs when we work together.
-She has an ability to simply - understand - Spiderflower in motion, which of course translates straight to film.
+She has an ability to simply - understand - Spiderflower in motion, which translates straight to film.
+To date Gemma has covered Portfolio for Earth, Slow Time and Crow: Earth + Air.

 Landscape Image Above: Snowdonia © Hefin Owen - 2014.
 Creative Commons License. //